-This Open-Air Rooftop bar is incredible year-round but at Christmas, they crank up the space heaters, Dole out Santa Style Dressing Gowns and put on a fantastic Happy Hour.
+This Open-Air Rooftop bar is incredible year-round but at Christmas, they crank up the space heaters, dole out Santa Style Dressing Gowns, and put on a fantastic Happy Hour.
 They even have Igloos should you really wish to escape from the cold.
 With the most incredible views of the Empire State Building this bar really is a blast during Christmas.

 Visit Santa at Macy’s

 There are other Santa opportunities in New York, but this is THE Santa.
-The real one from Miracle on 34th Street …well sort off.
-Macy’s, in general, do an unbelievable job of Christmas.
+The real one from Miracle on 34th Street, Macy’s, in general, do an unbelievable job of Christmas.
 Anyone who is into Christmas will have a field day at Macy’s.
 From the incredible window displays to the unbelievable Holiday Lane rammed with every possible Christmas Dec (a perfect memento of your trip) and the lavish ceiling displays at the entrance the whole shop is Christmas overload.
 The crowning glory of it all, however, is the remarkable Santa Land.
 Queues can get well over 2hours for a trip on Santa’s Express (spoiler there is no actual train ride, unfortunately) which is tough going with excited Kids.
 In the end, is a photo opportunity with the big man himself.
 There is zero pressure to pay for the provided photo and they will happily take snaps from your own camera/phone.

 While Central Park is mostly spared any real Christmas theming, It’s still a very Christmassy feeling place.
-With so Many Christmas themed films set in New York and scenes shot in Central Park you just can’t help feel all Christmassy.
+With so many Christmas-themed films set in New York and scenes shot in Central Park you just can’t help feel all Christmassy.